ProblematicToucan/stylized-vegetation/README.md

 ## Usage

 Use this project as a base for your own project and modify it to your needs or just export-import some stylized assets you need to your own project.
-See `Demo` scene for a usage example.
+See `Demo` scene for an usage example.

 <p align="right">(<a href="#top">back to top</a>)</p>